Acylindrically hyperbolic groups and their quasi-isometrically embedded subgroups: Preliminaries

-Given a group acting by isometries on a $\delta$--hyperbolic space, we define certain subsets of the boundary which arise as limits of sequences of elements from an orbit of a fixed base point. \begin{definition} Let $G$ be a group acting by isometries on a $\delta$--hyperbolic metric space $(X,d)$ and let $x\in X$ be a basepoint.
-For any subgroup $H$ of $G$, the \emph{limit set} $\Lambda(H)\subseteq \partial X$ of $H$ is
+Given a group acting by isometries on a $\delta$--hyperbolic space, we define certain subsets of the boundary which arise as limits of sequences of elements from an orbit of a fixed base point. \begin{definition} For $Y$ a subset of a $\delta$--hyperbolic space $X$, we write $\Lambda(Y)$ for the \emph{limit set} of $Y$.
+This is